makersmakingchange/GAME-Checkpoints/_pages/Session_Questionnaire.md

 ---
-title: "Reference Guides"
+title: "test yaml"
-layout: single
+layout: splash
 excerpt: "This website hosts all of the resources used to create GAME Checkpoints such as training materials, templates, and materials for centers."

 header: